A blended family is one where both spouses have children from a previous marriage.

 Every person in the blended family may have a difficult time slipping into their new roles in the family.

-Some common challenges that are faced by couples are
+Some common problems with blended families that are faced by couples are:

 Some adults who enter into a blended family take on the role of a parent for the first time.

-It can be extremely difficult to balance parenting a stepchild well and being liked by them and can be a major cause of stress.
+It can be extremely difficult to balance parenting a stepchild well and being liked by them, and it can be a major cause of stress.

 The remarried parent will have to continue talking to their ex-partner only if to talk about the children.